Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Evaluation Metric

 \subsection{Level-I}

-We leverage an LLM-based check mechanism to label each interaction round with its corresponding topic, which facilitates <question-answer> matching and scoring.
+We leverage an LLM-based check mechanism to label each interaction round with its corresponding topic.
 As illustrated in Sec.\ref{sec:appendix:Legal Sources Processing}, the topics are divided into binary type and open-ended type, which are evaluated for \textbf{Binary accuracy} and \textbf{Non-binary score} respectively.
 To be specific:

-\begin{itemize} \item \textbf{Binary accuracy} measures accuracy in binary questions with the matching method.
-Comparing the yes/no answer summarized by the check mechanism and the ground truth, we obtain binary accuracy: 1 for correct, 0 for incorrect, and 0.5 for conditionally qualified answers.
+\begin{itemize} \item \textbf{Binary accuracy} measures accuracy in binary questions via exact matching.
+By comparing the summarized yes/no answer produced by the checking mechanism with the ground truth, the score is assigned as 1 for correct responses, 0 for incorrect responses, and 0.5 for conditionally acceptable answers.

-\item \textbf{Non-binary score} evaluates other questions based on the original responses of the legal agent.
-If the ground truth is legal provisions, we measure the score by a matching method: 10 if the legal provisions are cited by the legal agent, and 0 if not.
-For ground truths that involve legal phrases, we leverage GPT-4o to generate a score ranging from 0 to 10.
+\item \textbf{Non-binary score} evaluates open-ended responses of the legal agent.
+When the ground truth consists of statutory provisions, we apply a matching-based evaluation, assigning a score of 1 if the relevant provisions are correctly cited and 0 otherwise.
+For ground truths involving legal phrases, we leverage GPT-4o to produce a score ranging from 0 to 10, which is normalized to the interval [0,1].
 The evaluation prompt is shown in Figure \ref{fig:prompt of open-ended topics evaluation in chinese}. \end{itemize}